NREL/SOEP-QSS/README.md

 * Refinement with a Newton or Brent type algorithm from the root estimate and restricted to the interval of localization/interest.
 * A option to enable the large-tolerance root finding either directly or when a specified tolerance level is exceeded.

 Since this process can be expensive, the alternative of depending on the modeler to use sufficiently small relative and absolute tolerances may be preferable.
-Robust root finding in hybrid continuous—discrete systems is challenging and further experimentation and literature review is needed.
+Robust root finding in hybrid continuous-discrete systems is challenging and further experimentation and literature review is needed.

 Some References:
 * [Zero-Crossing Location and Detection Algorithms For Hybrid System Simulation](https://pdfs.semanticscholar.org/08e4/53ea25b1fa44b4d550f552a9db41bbaa09ff.pdf)